Sruthi-Chetput/Sruthi-Chetput---BSE-Portfolio/index.md

   I first created an impulse on edge impulse(**See Figure 1**).
 The window size is the size of the data that will be processed per class.
 The window increase is used when a sample is larger than the window size.
 If this is the case, the window increase is used to go over that sample.
 An example is if I collected a 10 second stream but my window size is one second, then the data would be split into ten one second samples.
 Then I classify these spectral features to have two outputs, Fall and Stand.

+<img src="Impulse.jpeg" alt="Figure 1 - Creating an impulse with the workflow… 1.Collecting Data; 2.Preprocessing the data; 3.Designing the Neural Network; 4.Training the model." width="650" height="350">

+Figure 1 - Creating an impulse with the workflow… 1.Collecting Data; 2.Preprocessing the data; 3.Designing the Neural Network; 4.Training the model.

   I wanted my model to train 50 epochs(one complete pass of the training dataset through the algorithm)with a learning rate(determines the speed at which a model is able to reach its optimal accuracy) of 0.0005.
 I also adjusted my validation set size to be 20%(**Figure 2**).
 Then I started training my model.
 It was able to identify all Stands correctly.
 It also identified most Falls correctly.
 It only identified very few Falls as Stands (**See Figure 3 and 4**).

-  Then I exported my model by building my firmware and selecting Arduino Nano 33 BLE Microcontroller as my board.
-This will export the impulse, and build a binary that will run on your development board in a single step.
-Then I flashed the software and tested my Fall Detector(**See Figure 5**).

-  Before flashing the software, I had to use “cd” (changes the directory) and “ls ”(gives the ordered list of files names in a directory file) commands to navigate to the correct folder which contained the software to flash.
-In order for the software to run/flash properly, I had to put “sudo”(super user do) in front of the command, “./flash_mac_command”.
-Once it was flashing the software properly, I was finally able to run edge-impulse-run-impulse.

-  But before being able to create my Model, I first had to connect my Arduino board to my laptop through edge impulse.
-But before I could do this, I had to...
-  **1.** Install the Arduino-cli.
-When I was doing this, my computer ran into a lot of issues.
-My computer did not have admin permissions, and the initial account/user did not have user permissions.
-  **2.** So, I created a new profile with admin permissions and redid the whole process to see if it would work.
-While doing this, I ran into some issues with Homebrew.
-So I decided to install the brew library onto my laptop.
-  **3.** Soon after, I ran into an issue with the Arduino-cli.
-It had failed to install because the newest version,the version I had installed, was unstable on my mac.
-  **4.** So, I uninstalled this unstable version, and reinstalled Arduino version 0.35 and repeated the process all over again.
-I decided to add “/Users/Sruthi/bin” to my PATH as I kept on getting a PATH error.
-  **5.** But soon after, there was an error with the BASH on my computer.
-Bash scripts are files containing code that tell the computer to do something.
-And since there was some error with my computer’s bash, I had to change it manually.
-  **6.** So, I manually edited the bash and then saved it.
-After all this, I ran the program all over again.
-Then I used the “ls”, “cd”, and “sudo” commands to navigate to the folder where the Arduino firmware was.
-  **7.** Now, I tried to flash the command “./flash_mac_test.sh”.
-It finally flashed the software and asked for my username and password for my edge impulse account.
-  **8.** Once I typed this in, I was able to choose which project I wanted to connect my arduino to.
-Then my Arduino was connected to my laptop through edge impulse.
-  **9.** Now, I was finally able to create a Model to detect falls using edge impulse.

-# Schematics
-<img src="Impulse.jpeg" alt="Figure 1 - Creating an impulse with the workflow… 1.Collecting Data; 2.Preprocessing the data; 3.Designing the Neural Network; 4.Training the model." width="650" height="350">

-Figure 1 - Creating an impulse with the workflow… 1.Collecting Data; 2.Preprocessing the data; 3.Designing the Neural Network; 4.Training the model.

 <img src="Nueral-Network-Overview.jpg" alt="Figure 2 - Neural Network Overview, (Left) Fully connected Neural Net, (Right) Hyperparameter Settings." width="600" height="350">